 You can even use a password manger to store other private information, like banking or credit card details.
 But choosing a password manager can be a tough decision.
 With so many good paid and a handful of free options, which is best?

-Picking a Password Manager
+Picking an iPhone Password Manager

-Despite the many password managers available, they all do virtually the same task.
+Despite the many iPhone password managers available, they all do virtually the same task.
 Whether you’re paying a monthly fee, buying an expensive license outright, or opting for a totally free solution, the idea is simple.
 Password managers store many passwords behind a single password to simplify your life and keep your accounts safe.

 With that in mind, you should always choose a password manager based on convenience.
 Having access to your passwords on both your primary computer (be it a Mac, Windows, Chromebook, or obscure Linux distro) and your mobile device (in this case iOS) is the most important aspect of all.

-Ideally you’ll have the ability to add and edit passwords from any device, with a simple copy and paste.
+Ideally, you’ll have the ability to add and edit passwords from any device, with a simple copy and paste.
 With that in mind, we’ve listed the relevant compatible platforms in each app description below.
-If your password manager of choice isn’t well-supported on your primary platforms, it’s time to ditch it and look for something else.
+If your iPhone password manager of choice isn’t well-supported on your primary platforms, it’s time to ditch it and look for something else.

 1. iCloud Keychain